curl/curl/docs/libcurl/curl_url_set.md

 bracketed IPv6 numeric address it may contain a zone id (or you can use *CURLUPART_ZONEID*).

-Note that if you set an IPv6 address, it will get ruined (and cause an error) if you also set the CURLU_URLENCODE flag.
+Note that if you set an IPv6 address, it gets ruined and causes an error if you also set the CURLU_URLENCODE flag.

 Unless *CURLU_NO_AUTHORITY* is set, a blank hostname is not allowed to set.